orsonteodoro/gcf2/README.md

 Mitigation: Full AMD retpoline
 </pre>

-This test was performed circa Mar 2018 with sys-devel/gcc-7.3.0-r1, sys-devel/clang-6.0.9999, sys-devel/llvm-6.0.9999, sys-devel/binutils-2.30 .
-And used sys-kernel/zen-sources-4.15.9999 from cynede's overlay and enabled -O3 (Compiler optimization level: Optimize harder), -march=native (Processor family (Native optimizations autodetected by GCC)).
+This test was performed circa Mar 2018 with sys-devel/gcc-7.3.0-r1, sys-devel/clang-6.0.9999, sys-devel/llvm-6.0.9999, sys-devel/binutils-2.30.
+It used sys-kernel/zen-sources-4.15.9999 from cynede's overlay and enabled -O3 (Compiler optimization level: Optimize harder), -march=native (Processor family (Native optimizations autodetected by GCC)).
 The native optimization comes from GraySky2's patch and the Optimize Harder is a zen-kernel patch https://github.com/torvalds/linux/commit/c41ed11fc416424d508803f861b6042c8c75f9ba.

 Entries for inclusion for the package.env are only those installed or may in the future be installed on my system.